TEALSK12/2nd-semester-introduction-to-computer-science/readings.md

 TypeError: list objects are unhashable
 ```

-A dictionary is implemented using a hashtable and that means that the keys have to be hashable.
+A dictionary is implemented using a hash table and that means that the keys have to be hashable.

 A hash is a function that takes a value (of any kind) and returns an integer.
 Dictionaries use these
 integers, called hash values, to store and look up key-value pairs.